 Prior to joining Bracewell, Seth served for 13 years in the US Attorney's Office for the Eastern District of New York where he held various positions, including Acting US Attorney, Chief of the Criminal Division and Chief of the National Security & Cybercrime Section.
 From March 2019 through July 2020, Seth served on detail to Main Justice, where he served first as the Senior Counselor to the Attorney General for criminal, national security and cyber matters before attaining the position of Principal Associate Deputy Attorney General of the United States — the highest ranking career prosecutor in the Department of Justice.

-Seth served in the United States Attorney’s Office for the Eastern District of New York from 2008 through 2021.
-He held various positions at the Eastern District, including Chief of the Criminal Division, Chief of the National Security & Cybercrime Section and Acting United States Attorney.
-In his various leadership roles, Seth supervised some the Department’s most important cases, including the trial of “El Chapo” Guzman; the indictment of tech giant Huawei; the RICO prosecution of Keith Raniere in connection with the NXIVM cult; the investigation of a global financial institution for its involvement in the 1MDB Malaysian bond deal, resulting in the largest criminal penalty ever obtained in an FCPA case; the arrest and indictment of eight individuals charged with conspiring to act as illegal agents of the People’s Republic of China; and the conclusion of a deferred prosecution agreement over a major financial institution in connection with its potential exposure for international money laundering.
+In his various leadership roles at the US Attorney’s Office, Seth supervised some of the Department's most important cases, including the investigation of a global financial institution for its involvement in an international bribery scheme; the indictment of a Chinese tech conglomerate; the RICO prosecution of the leader of a sex trafficking cult; the arrest and indictment of eight individuals charged with conspiring to act as illegal agents of a foreign nation; and the conclusion of a deferred prosecution agreement over a major financial institution in connection with its potential exposure for international money laundering.

 Recent Notable Matters